University of Liverpool, Bengaluru Campus

 $2d_1-d_2+4d_3=15$

-On solving this three equation we get,
+On solving these three equation we get,

 $d_1=\frac{160}{3},d_2=-\frac{5}{3}\:and\:d_3=-\frac{70}{3}$ ,

-Hence, Required vector :
+Hence, the required vector :

 $\vec d=\frac{160}{3}\hat i-\frac{5}{3}\hat j-\frac{70}{3}\hat k$.